electrode-io/fynpo/README.md

 $ fyn
 ```

-- It can read some settings from your `.npmrc`
+- It can read and use some settings from your `.npmrc`.
-- It's able to use your project's `npm-shrinkwrap.json` or `package-lock.json` files.
+- It can use `npm-shrinkwrap.json` or `package-lock.json` files.

 # Table Of Contents